What is extra care housing?

 You can contact The Leasehold Advisory Service for advice and information on things to consider before buying a leasehold property.

 Checking the quality of a scheme

-There are various ways to find out about the quality of housing and care provided by an extra care housing scheme.
+There are several ways to find out about the quality of housing and care provided by an extra care housing scheme.
 For example, the Care Quality Commission inspects care and health services in England, including housing schemes that provide care services.
 You can check how they rate each scheme on their website.